pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 ## Adding functionality

-To ascertain that the basic BioAlignment implementation does not get polluted, extra functionality is added by using extra Modules.
+To ascertain that the basic BioAlignment implementation does not get polluted, extra functionality is added by using modules.
 These modules can be added at run time(!)
 One advantage is that there is less name space pollution, the other is that different implementations can be plugged in - using the same interface.
 For example, here we are